GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 This recipe exposes one Service hosted on GKE to the internet through an Ingress resource.
 The Ingress leverages HTTPS to encrypt all traffic between the internet client and the Google Cloud load balancer.
 This recipe also leverages [Google-managed certificates](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) to autogenerate the public certificate and attach it to the Ingress resource.
 This removes the need to self-generate and provide certificates for the load balancer.

-In addition to encrpting the client to GCLB traffic, we are also enabling Secure Istio Gateways with a self-signed certificate.
+In addition to encrpting the client to GCLB traffic, we are also enabling [Secure Istio Gateways](https://istio.io/v1.7/docs/tasks/traffic-management/ingress/secure-ingress/) with a self-signed certificate.
 Additional security policies are used to more granularly control the HTTPS behavior.
 [SSL policies](https://cloud.google.com/load-balancing/docs/ssl-policies-concepts) give the administrator the ability to define what kind of SSL and TLS negotiations that are permitted with this Ingress resource.
-Lastly we are enabling [mTLS](https://istio.io/v1.7/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig) on Istio to ensure traffic between the Istio Ingress Gateway is encrypted and authenticated, effictivly acheiving End 2 End Encryption
+Lastly we are enabling [mTLS](https://istio.io/v1.7/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig) on Istio to ensure traffic between the Istio Ingress Gateway and the application pod is encrypted and authenticated, effectively acheiving End-2-End Encryption

 ![secure ingress](../../images/istio-ingress-e2e-tls.png)

 ### Networking Manifests

 Several declarative Kubernetes resources are used in the deployment of this recipe.
 The primary one is the Ingress resource.
-It uses the following annotations to link to enable the security features mentioned above:
+It uses the following annotations to enable the security features mentioned above:

 - `kubernetes.io/ingress.global-static-ip-name` deploys the Ingress with a static IP.
 This allows the IP address to remain the same even if the Ingress is redeployed in the future.
 - `networking.gke.io/managed-certificates` references a managed certificate resource which generates a public certificate for the hostnames in the Ingress resource.
 - `networking.gke.io/v1beta1.FrontendConfig` references a policy resource used to enable HTTPS redirects and an SSL policy.
 - `kubernetes.io/ingress.allow-http` disables port 80 on the LoadBalancer VIP.

 The Ingress resource also has single route rules for `echoserver.${DOMAIN}.com`.
 Note that Google-managed certificates requires that you have ownership over the certificate DNS domains.
 To complete this recipe will require that you replace `${DOMAIN}` with a domain you control.
 This DNS domain must be mapped to the IP address used by the Ingress.
 This allows Google to do domain validation against it which is required for certificate provisioning.
-[Google domains](https://domains.google/) can be used to acquire domains that you can use for testing.
+[Google domains](https://domains.google/) can be used to acquire domains that you can use for testing. refer to this [doc](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs#troubleshooting) for more details

 The backend of the Ingress is the `istio-ingressgateway` Service which points to the `istio-ingressgateway` pods in the `istio-system` namespace.
-This mean all the traffic coming from the LoadBalancer will be sent to the Ingress Pods.
-From theire we route traffic toward the proper pod using the `Gateway` and `VirtualService` Istio resources (more details about these below).
+This mean all the traffic coming from the LoadBalancer will be sent to the Ingress Gateway Pods.
+From there we route traffic toward the application pod using the `Gateway` and `VirtualService` Istio resources (more details about these below).

 ```yaml
 apiVersion: networking.k8s.io/v1beta1